Kansas legislators seek investigation into former detective

 The renewed push to get the Kansas Bureau of Investigation to look into the allegations comes amid racial injustice protests that have swept the nation in the wake of following the death of George Floyd in Minneapolis in May after an officer pressed his knee into Floyd’s neck during an arrest.

-McIntyre walked out of a court hearing in 2017 a free man after Wyandotte County District Attorney Mark Dupree asked that the murder charges be dismissed because of “manifest injustice.”
+McIntyre walked out of a court hearing in 2017 a free man after Dupree asked that the murder charges be dismissed because of “manifest injustice.”
 McIntyre was eventually granted more than $1.5 million in compensation and a certificate of innocence under the state’s mistaken-conviction statute.

 No physical evidence linked McIntyre to the crime, and he did not know the victims.
 The case rested on contradictory and coerced testimony that police and the prosecutor at the time allegedly knew to be false.